Gregory K. Steele QC Student Prize

 Every two years the Canadian Centre for Elder Law invites university students across Canada to submit entries.
 Submitted papers must deal with a topic related to law and aging.
 The winning paper is selected by a jury composed of CCEL staff members and its author is invited to present the paper during the next CCEL’s Elder Law Conference.

-The 2019 prize has been generously sponsored by Clark Wilson LLP.
+The Gregory K. Steele QC Prize has been generously sponsored by Clark Wilson since 2019.